 - 15 passenger Emergency Response Van Driver Training

-- Psychological First Aid (PFA) Training and Certification
+- Psychological First Aid (PFA)and SAFER-R Training

 - Healthcare Provider Level CPR/AED Training & Certification

 The Gila River Fire Department provides the opportunity for civilians to participate in our Ride-Along Program.
 We hope to give you a close up look at your Fire Department serving within the community.

 We want your time with us to be an educational and enjoyable experience; however, we are emergency responders and you may respond to incidents that are extremely dangerous.
 The Company Officer will advise you when the scene is safe enough for you to enter.

 We ask that your grooming attire be neat and conservative.
 Pants or slacks, an appropriate shirt, i.e., golf shirt or blouse, and sturdy closed-toe shoes are required.
 No shorts or dresses/skirts will be allowed.
 Individuals who do not meet these requirements will not be permitted to observe.

 All observers will sign a Gila River Fire Department Waiver of Responsibility prior to the beginning of the observation period.

 The Company Officer will sign as the witness.

 The waiver will be sent to Fire Administration at the end of the shift.

 Observer must leave a copy of photo identification with the Captain prior to observation period.